 9) distinguishing among spirits: insight into the Spirit and spiritual domain, having “spiritual eyes” to be able to “view” into the spirit world and to detect and identify spirits, good or evil (seeC-8), and their intentions.

-10) faith: ability to believe in the one, true God and to accept His purposes and gifts, overcoming human doubts, disbelief, and faulty intellectual reasoning which stem from the natural.
+10) faith: ability to believe in the one, true God—and in the attainment of eternal salvation through the shedding of blood and the resurrection of His only begotten Son, Jesus Christ—and to accept His purposes and gifts, overcoming human doubts, disbelief, and faulty intellectual reasoning that stem from the natural.

 11) healing: ability to eliminate any illness, disease, or adverse physical or mental condition (even a terminal one), utilizing spiritual means rather than (or sometimes in addition to) natural means.